Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 **So far, the only new thing going on here is the constructor block.
 If you recall how classes in JavaScript work, classes need constructors.**

-**Additionally, if a class is extending off of another class and wants access to its parent class’s methods and properties, then the `super` function needs to be called inside the class's constructor function.**
+**Additionally, if a class is extending off of another class and wants access to its parent class’s methods and properties, then the `super` function needs to be called inside the class’s constructor function.**

 ### Point being, the constructor function and the call to the `super` function are *not* associated with React, they are associated with all JavaScript classes. <span id="7791"></span>

 -   Then there is the \`\`\*\* property inside the constructor function that is set as an empty object\*\*.
--   We're adding a property called `state` to our class and setting it to an empty object.
+-   We’re adding a property called `state` to our class and setting it to an empty object.

 ### State objects in React are always just plain old objects. <span id="2e40"></span>